 Last week, we talked about easy homemade gift ideas.
 Gifts that don’t require a crafty gene in your body and are (as the name implies) easy to make and gift to friends, family, a teacher, the mailman, or yourself.
 One of my favorite gifts to make is homemade candles.

-Now, you may be thinking, “Wait, making homemade candles definitely sounds crafty.”
+You may be thinking, “Wait, making homemade candles definitely sounds crafty.”
 Let me assure you, making your candles is incredibly easy to do.
-I’m here to show you how to make homemade candles the easy, mess-free, no-crafty-gene required way.
+I’m here to show you how to make homemade candles the easy, mess-free, no-crafty-gene-required way.

 Why Make Your Own Candles?

 That’s the big question.
 Why not just buy candles?
 You certainly can do that, but I’m here to teach you how to make homemade candles.
 So let’s talk about the why.

 There are a few reasons why you may want to make your own…

 Reason 1: Reduce the Toxic Load From Conventional Candles

 Most conventional candles are made with paraffin, which is a petroleum based product that can give off toxic fumes.
 Homemade candles are made with either soy or beeswax (we’ll talk about this later).

 Along with the paraffin, the other concern is fragrance.
 I’ve shared about the dangers of fragrance in the past.
 Most candles are scented which means that many different chemicals may be used to create that “one” scent and make it strong and long-lasting.